trazadera-public/trazadera-lens-sdk/README.md

 - Access specific operating system object, such as Android Context.
 - Leverage program configuration.
 - Use the Trazadera Lens Agent logging system.
+- Understand what is the operating system your program is running on.

 ## Using the SDK